| | | An open letter to

 the near-universal adoption of Prezdent seems to me to diminish

+the office.
 A special target for the squirrels of squeeze has been Social

 Security.
 This generation, promised six full syllables with no